Liberty Bell: Legacy and commemorations

 The Liberty Bell appeared on a commemorative coin in 1926 to mark the sesquicentennial of American independence.
 Its first use on a circulating coin was on the reverse side of the Franklin half dollar, struck between 1948 and 1963.
 It also appeared on the Bicentennial design of the Eisenhower dollar, superimposed against the moon.

 On the 150th anniversary of the Declaration of Independence in 1926, the U.S. Post Office issued a commemorative stamp depicting the Liberty Bell for the Sesquicentennial Exposition in Philadelphia in 1926, though this stamp actually depicts the replica bell erected at the entrance to the exposition grounds.
 The Liberty Bell was chosen for the stamp design theme because the symbol was most representative of the nation's independence.
 Since then the Liberty Bell has appeared on several other U.S. postage stamps, including the first forever stamp, issued since 2007.

 An image of the Liberty Bell appears on the current $100 note.
 The image changes color, depending on the angle at which it is held.

-In 1962, the Liberty Bell Museum was erected in the basement of Zion United Church of Christ in Allentown, Pennsylvania, where the Liberty Bell was successfully hidden for nine months from September 1777 until June 1778 during the British Army's occupation of the colonial capital of Philadelphia.

 The name "Liberty Bell" or "Liberty Belle" is commonly used for commercial purposes, and has denoted brands and business names ranging from a life insurance company to a Montana escort service.
 Walt Disney World has a replica of the Liberty Bell that is in Liberty Square in the Magic Kingdom.
 The replica was cast from the mold of the actual Liberty Bell in 1989.
 A large outline of the bell hangs over the right-field bleachers at Citizens Bank Park, home of the Philadelphia Phillies baseball team, and is illuminated and swings back and forth and a bell sound is played whenever one of their players hits a home run or if the Phillies win that game.
 This bell outline replaced one at the Phillies' former home, Veterans Stadium.

 On April 1, 1996, Taco Bell announced via ads and press releases that it had purchased the Liberty Bell and changed its name to the Taco Liberty Bell.
 The bell, the ads related, would henceforth spend half the year at Taco Bell corporate headquarters in Irvine, California.
 Outraged calls flooded Independence National Historical Park, and Park Service officials hastily called a press conference to deny that the bell had been sold.
 After several hours, Taco Bell admitted that it was an April Fools' Day joke.
 Despite the protests, company sales of tacos, enchiladas, and burritos rose by more than a half million dollars that week.